 Think about it: why would you buy a water bottle from a food stand when you can get one for free?
 Although this problem does not apply to every situation, donors need to consider the unique needs of the communities they are donating to.

 What unites the possible disadvantages of in-kind donations is a lack of conscientiousness.
-All donors must be conscious of the unique needs of the individuals they are helping, the dynamics of the communities they are helping, and of the costs associated with shipping and managing the gift they are giving.
+All donors must be conscious of the unique needs of the individuals they are helping, the dynamics of the communities they are helping, and the costs associated with shipping and managing the gift they are giving.

-How to Ask for In-Kind Donations
+How Nonprofits Can Ask for In-Kind Donations

 When it comes to soliciting the right types of in-kind donations, nonprofits need to identify their needs, develop a gift acceptance policy, ask their stakeholders, and then ask their wider community.

 Here is more information on how to ask for in-kind donations.

 1. Identify your needs